-OVERVIEW: This funder has a competitive grant process that supports Brownsville, Texas, groups in education, economic development, health, housing, the arts, historic preservation, and the environment.
+OVERVIEW: The Brownsville Community Foundation has a competitive grant process that supports Brownsville, Texas, groups in the fields of education, economic development, health, housing, the arts, historic preservation, and the environment.

 FUNDING AREAS: Education, economic development, health, housing, the arts, historic preservation, the environment

 IP TAKE: Competitive grantmaking from BCF has been known to take a year off.
 Check their website for up-to-date grant availability.